readthedocs/readthedocs.org/docs/webhooks.rst

 Gitea
 ~~~~~

+These instructions apply to any Gitea instance.

 .. warning::

    This isn't officially supported, but using the "GitHub webhook" is an effective workaround,
    because Gitea uses the same payload as GitHub.
 The generic webhook is not compatibile with Gitea.
+   See `issue #8364`_ for more details.
+Official support may be implemented in the future.

+On Read the Docs:

-* Manually create a "GitHub webhook" integration on Read the Docs
+* Manually create a "GitHub webhook" integration
   (this will show a warning about the webhook not being correctly set up,
   that will go away when the webhook is configured in Gitea)

+On your Gitea instance:

 * Go to the :guilabel:`Settings` > :guilabel:`Webhooks` page for your project on your Gitea instance
 * Create a new webhook of type "Gitea"
 * For **URL**, use the URL of the integration on Read the Docs,